 MLY: The beginning of my research career involved studying of natural products using both in vitro and in vivo models.
 Upon graduation, I began working at a cancer research charity, focusing on screening and characterisation of small molecules and natural compounds for anti-cancer properties, specifically photosensitisers for use in Photodynamic Therapy.
 At the same time, I was also involved in some immunology-related research.

 ALB: My research background spans over different fields such as forestry and natural resources economics, forest ecology and management, atmospheric particles technology and social and industrial ecology.
-I was involved in the following research projects: determination of households’ willingness to pay using a “Contingent Valuation Method” for sustainable watersheds management in the Philippines; semi-continuous measurement of atmospheric ammonia and ammonium in Gwangju, South Korea; and a comprehensive review of traditional woodfuel data in tropical countries.
+I was involved in the following research projects: determination of households’ willingness to pay using a “Contingent Valuation Method” for sustainable watersheds management in the Philippines; semi-continuous measurement of atmospheric ammonia and ammonium in Gwangju, Republic of Korea; and a comprehensive review of traditional woodfuel data in tropical countries.
 I had experienced in analyzing soot and atmospheric particles measured by Transmission Electron Microscopy and designing heater tips to improve the collection efficiency of Aerosol Mass Spectrometer.
 My Master’s thesis focused on financial analysis of postharvesting silvicultural treatments applied in logging gaps for promoting regeneration of commercial species in eastern Brazilian Amazon.
 My current research focuses on using and expanding the Material- and Energy Flow Analysis framework for sustainability impact assessment of bioenergy systems.